korenmiklos/talks/2021-09-30-noits/README.md

     3. hire expat CEO
 * Results:
     * Exporters and low-productivity firms become more tightly controlled.
-    * Firms with high immaterial capital receive local managers.
+    * Firms with high intangible capital receive local managers.
-    * Foreign controlled firms become more productive and more likely to export.
+    * Expat controlled firms become more productive and more likely to export (relative to other forms of control).

 # Data
 ### Hungarian Manager Database
 * coverage: universe of corporations, 1980--2018
 * CEO: highest officer of corporation as specified in corporate law.